 What I do now

-I am also involved in popularizing these ancient themes.
-As the secretary of the Finnish Patristic Society, I get organize symposia, conferences, and public discussions on Early Christian theology.
-I also work on the graphic design and publication of Studia Patristica Fennica, the peer-reviewed journal for scholarly articles and translations of Patristic texts.
+In addition to my research, I am also actively engaged in popularizing these themes.
+After serving for four years (2019–2023) as the secretary of the Finnish Patristic Society (Societas Patristica Fennica), I was recently elected president of the said organization.
+Together we organize symposia, conferences, and public discussions on Early Christian theology.
+My other responsibilities include graphic design, typesetting, and publication of Studia Patristica Fennica, a peer-reviewed journal that features scholarly articles and translations of Patristic texts.

 Performing & recording artist